What We Do For You

 Will I have any input on the final naming and look of my books?

 - Yes – we work WITH you.
 We will make suggestions based on our experience.
-As the writer you can express your ideas, although the goal of working with BYCT is for our experience and we hope you will trust our judgment and seriously consider our suggestions.
+As the writer, you can express your ideas, although your goal of working with BYCT is for the benefit of our experience and we hope you will trust our judgment and seriously consider our suggestions.

 I don’t see BYCT quoting reviews from anywhere other than individuals and Amazon.
 Are review copies sent to newspapers, magazines, TV and radio stations, and online book review sites?